makkus/freckles_website/pages/02.blog/data-centric-environment-management/item.md

 ===

-So, long story short, there is one (non-obvious, but very generic) repetitive thing that, over the years, annoyed me more than other repetitive things: setting up an environment on a computer (virtual, physical, whatever) in order for this computer to deal with a set of files/data that is of a type it isn't prepared to deal with yet.
+So, long story short, there is one (non-obvious, but very generic) repetitive thing that, over the years, annoyed me more than other repetitive things: setting up an environment on a computer (virtual, physical, whatever) in order for this computer to deal with a set of files/data that is of a type the computer isn't prepared to deal with yet.

 For example: